Bounded-Confidence Models of Opinion Dynamics with Adaptive Confidence Bounds: Results of our numerical simulations

-In \cref{fig:HK_complete_WT}, we show $W(T)$ (see \cref{eq:weighted_avg}), which is the weighted average of the fraction of edges in the effective graph at convergence.
-When $\delta < 1$, for a wide range of the other BCM parameters, we observe that $W(T) < 1$.
-This indicates that some nodes that are adjacent in the graph $G$ that are in the same final opinion cluster do not have an edge between them in the final effective graph.
-The nodes in these dyads are thus unable to influence each other, but they nevertheless converge to the same opinion.
-This behavior of our adaptive-confidence HK model does not occur in the baseline HK model.
-When our adaptive-confidence HK model reaches consensus and $\delta$ is sufficiently small (specifically, $\delta \leq 0.9$), we observe that $W(T) < 1$.
-In our model, small values of $\delta$ causes nodes in a dyad to become unable to influence each other.
-However, for sufficiently large values of $\gamma$ (specifically, $\gamma \geq 0.05$), most nodes (at least 99\% of them, based on our definition of major cluster) still converge to the same final opinion and hence reach a consensus.
+In \cref{fig:HK_complete_WT}, we show $W(T_f)$ (see equation \cref{eq:weighted_avg}), which is the weighted average of the fractions of edges in the opinion clusters of the final effective graph.
+When $\delta = 1$, both our adaptive-confidence HK model and the baseline HK model yield $W(T_f) = 1$.
+This indicates that all final opinion clusters (i.e., the connected components of the effective graph at time $T_f$) are complete subgraphs (i.e., cliques).
+By contrast, in our adaptive-confidence HK model, when $\delta < 1$ and for a wide range of the other BCM parameters, we observe that $W(T_f) < 1$.
+This indicates that some nodes that are adjacent in the graph $G$ and in the same final opinion cluster do not have an edge between them in the final effective graph $G_\mathrm{eff}(T_f)$.
+The nodes in these dyads are thus not receptive to each other (and hence do not influence each other's opinions), but they nevertheless converge to the same opinion.
+When $\delta$ is sufficiently small (specifically, $\delta \leq 0.9$), we observe that our adaptive-confidence HK model can reach a consensus with $W(T_f) < 1$.
+For sufficiently large values of $\gamma$ (specifically, $\gamma \geq 0.05$), even though the nodes in some dyads are not receptive to each other, most nodes (at least 99\% of them, based on our definition of major cluster) still converge to the same final opinion and hence reach a consensus.